Delaware Can you legally sell food from home in Delaware?

 Business What do you need to do to sell food from home?

 When you register, you will need to fill out an application.
-The registration fee will be $30 and the registration must be renewed annually.
+The registration fee will be $30 and the registration must be renewed annually on April 1st.

 The registration needs to be displayed at sales venues.